Experiential Learning Depot

 5. Plan a Trip Around the World Project

-I add this trip planning activity to the list of great experiential learning activities to end the year because it's fun and personalized.
-My students love doing this and it's one of my most popular resources.
+I added this trip planning project to the list of great end of the year activities for students because it's fun and personalized.
+My students love doing it, and it's one of my most popular resources.

 Have fun, save time, take a look